What Are My Tenant Rights if Mold is in My Apartment?

 If you are dealing with mold in your apartment, it is important to understand your rights and options for resolving the issue.

-Mold is an environmental hazard that can cause serious health problems if left untreated, especially for individuals that have an autoimmune disorder or weakened immune system.
+Mold is an environmental hazard that can cause serious health problems if left untreated, especially for individuals who have an autoimmune disorder or weakened immune system.
 Not only that, but it only takes mold 24 to 48 hours to grow and spread.
 So, you must address any mold problems as soon as possible.

 Yet, it can be challenging to know how to get your mold problem fixed as a tenant.
 After all, you are not the property owner and may not have control over maintenance or repairs.